azeddine-leet/snow_crash/level09/Ressources/documentation.md

         return (0);
 }
 ```
-+ passing the token file to that program give's this token gives:
++ passing the token file to that program gives:
 ```
 f3iji1ju5yuevaus41q1afiuq
 ```